 To that end, Namavar stresses that the best thing you can do for yourself to make new friends is to create a life you enjoy.
 "Like attracts like," she notes, and "the more engaged we are with life, the easier it is to go out and meet people.
 When you do things that make you feel good, you end up finding people who enjoy the same things."

-Yes, this may be a little difficult in the age of COVID-19, but there are still plenty of virtual interest groups you can take advantage of right now.
+There are plenty of in-person and virtual interest groups you can take advantage of to help you meet new friends.
 As psychologist Nicole Beurkens, Ph.D., explains to mbg, "One of the easiest ways to connect with people who might be friendship material is to engage in group activities around your interests."

 Engaging in things you enjoy, whatever they are, "can reduce fears of awkwardness by giving you something to focus on besides the people involved," Beurkens adds.